This article was originally written as part of 3rd Degree’s 20th birthday celebration.

 “Started professional career with Portsmouth FC in England in 1961 and spent 9 years with the Dallas Tornado, winning the NASL Championship in 1971.
 Became a seminal figure in the development of youth soccer in North Texas since moving to Dallas in 1970.
 His camps helped thousands of young players develop their skills.”Bobby Moffat’s Texas Walk of Fame Plaque

-Now we move on to player who actually wore the 14 playings for the Burn and FC Dallas.
+Now we move on to players who actually wore the 14 playings for the Burn and FC Dallas.

 Leonel Alvarez (1996, 1998-1999)